-- Identifying journal entries to test for all full scope components based on risk criteria and comparing the identified entries to supporting documentation; - Assessing significant accounting estimates for bias; and - Assessing the disclosures in the financial statements.
+- Identifying journal entries to test for our single component based on risk criteria and comparing the identified entries to supporting documentation; - Assessing significant accounting estimates for bias

 Owing to the inherent limitations of an audit, there is an unavoidable risk that we may not have detected some material misstatements in the financial statements, even though we have properly planned and performed our audit in accordance with auditing standards.
 For example, the further removed non-compliance with laws and regulations (irregularities) is from the events and transactions reflected in the financial statements, the less likely the inherently limited procedures required by auditing standards would identify it.